How to relax: A guide for young people

 Since going back to school, some children may be concerned for a number of reasons.
 They may experience:

-Some children may feel very worried and anxious about going back to school.
 This may feel even harder if your child felt anxious about their appearance before or felt vulnerable, isolated or unhappy previously at school.
+These feelings can persist for a long time after the disruption ended.

-Here are some ideas on how to support your child as they go back to school.
+Here are some ideas on how to support your child if they are struggling with being back at school.

 Talk to the relevant head, teachers and pastoral support staff to explain any anxieties that your child has.
 This will give school staff a chance to consider and prepare for the worries your child is facing.
 They may be able to speak with your child to offer reassurance.
 It might be helpful to keep these lines of communication open on a regular basis.